dfelinto/blender-manual/manual/video_editing/sequencer/strips/effects/multicam.rst

 The Multicam Selector strip is used for multi-camera editing.
 Multi-camera editing is when a scene is recorded using multiple cameras from different angles and then edited together afterwards.
-This process can be rather easy in the :abbr:`VSE (Video Sequence Editor)` if you properly setup every to improve your workflow.
+This process can be rather easy in the Video Sequencer if you properly setup every to improve your workflow.